MathuxNY-73/leetcode/README.md

 The of this challenge is to code a function that compares 2 strings with a special character '#' is used to represent a backspace.
 The goal is to implement this comparison in O(N) time and using O(1) extra space.
-I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/backspace-string-compare/)
+I tried to solve this problem using the C++ and C languages [Problem link](https://leetcode.com/problems/backspace-string-compare/)
 As of March 23<sup>rd</sup>, 2020:
 - [X] Find a first working solution.
 I decided to use 2 pointers to modify the